Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 and Delver decks more broadly?
 I think the answer is "no".
 I used to think of Swarm as an easy solution for all manner of blue decks but this discussion has started to change my opinion.
-Xantid Swarm is a less popular choice for Storm sideboards lately† but Delver will often keep Bolts anyway as a hedge against Xantid Swarm and as reach.
+Xantid Swarm is a less popular choice for Storm sideboards lately but Delver will often keep Bolts anyway as a hedge against Xantid Swarm and as reach.
 Swarm can also be blocked by flipped Delvers, which decreases its usefulness in the pre-combo turns.
 Finally, against Delver variants in general,